 Building our Path Forward

 2021 marked the Scherman Foundation's 80th anniversary.
-To commemorate and celebrate this milestone, we’ve gathered highlights from our journey exploring the Foundation's historic values and longstanding support for organizations at the forefront of social change.
-As we move onward, we seek to deepen those commitments and amplify them through a racial justice lens.
+To commemorate this milestone, we highlighted our journey, exploring the Foundation's historic values and longstanding support for organizations at the forefront of social change.
+This anniversary also sparked a significant transformation within the Foundation, deepening our commitment to racial justice and equity.
+In response to the racial justice uprising of 2020, we've spent the past three years reimagining our framework.

 Entrepreneur Harry Scherman establishes a small family foundation.